 On 10 October 1996, pursuant to Council Regulation (EC) No 40/94 of 20 December 1993 on the Community trade mark (OJ 1994 L 11, p.
-1), as amended, the applicant submitted an application for a Community trade mark with the Deutsches Patentamt (German Patent Office) which reached the Office
+1), as amended, the applicant submitted an appl with the Deutsches Patentamt (German Pa cation for a Community trade mark ent Office) which reached the Office for Harmonisation in the Internal Marko Office') on 24 October 1996.

-Office') on 24 October 1996.
-The trade mark in respect of which registration was sought is the term Cine Action.
-The products and services in respect of which registration was requested fall within Classes 9, 16, 38, 41 and 42 of the Nice Agreement on the International Classification of Goods and Services for the Purposes of the Registration of Marks of 15 June 1957, as revised and amended.
-By letter notified on 20 February 1998, the examiner issued objections to the applicant's application.
-By letter of 26 March 1998, the applicant submitted its observations on those objections.
-By decision of 7 May 1998, the examiner rejected the application for registration in its entirety, invoking the absolute grounds for refusal laid down in Article 7(1)(b) and (c) of Regulation No 40/94.
-On 22 June 1998, the applicant lodged an appeal with the Office, pursuant to Article 59 of Regulation No 40/94, against the examiner's decision.
+- The trade mark in respect of which registration was sought is the term Cine Comedy. - The products and services in respect of which registration was requested fall within Classes 9, 16, 38, 41 and 42 of the Nice Agreement on the International Classification of Goods and Services for the Purposes of the Registration of Marks of 15 June 1957, as revised and amended. - By letter notified on 20 February 1998, the examiner issued objections to the applicant's application.
+By letter of 26 March 1998, the applicant submitted its observations on those objections. - By decision of 7 May 1998, the examiner rejected the application for registration in its entirety, invoking the absolute grounds for refusal laid down in Article 7(1)(b) and (c) of Regulation No 40/94. - On 22 June 1998, the applicant lodged an appeal with the Office, pursuant to Article 59 of Regulation No 40/94, against the examiner's decision.